NixOS/rfcs/rfcs/0166-nix-formatting.md

 The latest version of the standard Nix format must be in a file on the main branch of the [official Nix formatter](#official-nix-formatter).

-### Nix format team
+### Nix formatter team

-The _Nix format team_ is established, it has the responsibility to
+The _Nix formatter team_ is established, it has the responsibility to
 - Maintain the [official Nix formatter](#official-nix-formatter)
 - Regularly [reformat Nixpkgs](#reformat-nixpkgs) with it